-63. To provide safe passage and wintering grounds in the Mediterranean.
+To provide safe passage and wintering grounds in the Mediterranean.

-- Confer strictly protected status on the species and on its "lookalike" species, where it occurs on passage and during winter. - Monitor and warden wintering sites - Afford appropriate protection and management of all passage and wintering grounds. - Plan, regulate and/or manage activities and processes of development near wintering sites. - Train wardens, ornithologists and hunters in the identification of the species. - Increase public awareness of the species' critically threatened status amongst politicians, decision- makers and hunters. - Ratify the AEWA Agreement by those countries which have not yet done so.
+- Confer strictly protected status on the species and on its "lookalike" species, where it occurs on passage and during winter. - --- Monitor and warden wintering sites - Afford appropriate protection and management of all passage and wintering grounds.

+~~~~ Plan, regulate and/or manage activities wintering sites. ~~~~ Train wardens, ornithologists and hunters ~~~~ Ratify the AEWA Agreement by those cour